|Target version:||020 - Next Release 2.0|

 -added update, customize traffic/xy handling

 -modified errLog, now better feedback logging is possible

 -finer selection is now possible(used by DownloadWatchDog on error handling)

 -fixed npe on addAccount

-#4 Updated by jiaz almost 2 years ago
+#4 Updated by jiaz about 2 years ago

 Advanced Settings- Linkcrawler rules